terjanq/google-ctf-writeups/README.md

 As expected, we got two messages &ndash; one from us, one from an admin.

 ## Header Injection
 Okay, it seems that we have all we need to steal the admin's password.
-We know that the password will likely start with `CTF{` but any trial with such payloads had failed...
+We know that the password will likely start with `CTF{` but any attempt with such payloads had failed...
 Why isn't it working?
 This is why: *“It's enough to set it once a year, so no need to issue a /secret command every time you open a chat room.”*.
 Admin already joined with the password set in the cookie so there is no element on the page we need!
 Maybe if somehow we had forced the admin to send the command `/secret` on the page we could get what we seek?
 Could we include it in the `background: url(...send?msg=secret)` as an URL?
 Sadly no, we can not.
 It is because the `/secret` command is a type of `private` and there is no way we could process back the response from the call.
 Maybe we could somehow make the `/secret` command public and broadcast it to all users?
 Let's move away from this crazy idea for a while and focus on how exactly changing the password would help us.
 We don't want to know the changed secret, we want to know the original one!
 I've tested whether we can change the admin's password at all by sending a payload with the url `/send?msg=/secret 12345` followed by the `/ban <me>` command to see if I'll get banned.
 And Nah, it's now working.
 I mean the idea ain't working because I am legitely not getting banned!

 Let's have a closer look at the `/secret <arg[1]>` instruction provided inside the [server.js] script.